jspecht3/terminal-tutorial/README.md

 As we can see, the first output is `5d4`, which now means we have to delete the fifth line from `copy.txt` to make it the same as `example.txt`.

 Great!
-We can see how two files are different, but what if we want to see the text in a file?
-Luckily, there the command :sparkles: `cat`, which is short for concatenate, does just that.
+We can see how two files are different, but what if we just want to see the text in a file?
+Luckily, we do not have to create an empty text file and use `diff`, although that would work.
+Instead, we can use the command :sparkles: `cat`, which is short for concatenate.
 Let's see what `cat` does with `example.txt`.
 ```
 $ cat example.txt
 This is the first line